Yale-EEB723/finalproject/code.md

 ## Assessment
 *Was it successful in achieving the initial goal?*
 Yes, this project completed all three goals it set out to achieve.
-However, due to the difficulty in interpreting the results of the clustering step, the results of the absence analysis itself less clear.
+However, due to the difficulty in interpreting the results of the clustering step, the results of the absence analysis is also less clear.

 *What are the main obstacles encountered?*
 * Computation: My laptop did not have enough computing power to process the dataset in its entirety.
 The next step is to run R on the cluster.